Natural stone · Multi-brand

 Estimate your quartzite project cost

-Enter your countertop dimensions for an instant ballpark range.
-Quartzite pricing starts at $55/sq ft installed.
+Enter your project dimensions for a ballpark estimate.
+Quartzite installed typically runs $95 to $200 per square foot depending on slab rarity.
+Sea Pearl and Super White are entry tier; Macaubas Fantasy and Patagonia push higher.
 For a detailed quote with AI photo analysis, use our full quote calculator →

 Your Quartzite Estimate